-In this challenging time we’re more aware than ever of the importance of nature.
-The emergence of new life in Spring can be really uplifting, giving people an important psychological boost, and we want to share this with everyone, whatever their situation.
+In these challenging times we’re more aware than ever of the importance of nature and we want to share the beauty of nature and the Garden with everyone, whatever their situation.

-While many people still cannot visit, we are trying to find ways to make our beautiful plants and landscapes as available as possible.
+As many people were unable to visit the Garden over the past few years due to Covid-19, we tried to find ways to make our beautiful plants and landscapes as accessible as possible.

-Our Horticulture and Learning teams are putting together weekly videos that give tips on what you can be doing at home to grow your own plants, support the wildlife in your garden and fun crafts and activities you can do with children.
+During the spring and early summer 2020, our Horticulture and Learning teams created weekly videos to give tips on growing your own plants at home and supporting the wildlife in your garden.
 To find out more, please visit the Gardening Club.

-While the Garden was closed, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
-These are all gathered together on our website here and also on our YouTube channel.
+While the Garden was closed in spring 2020, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
+These are all gathered together on our website here, and also on our YouTube channel.

-Our Learning team is posting loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.
+Our Learning team has posted loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.

 To watch all of our Garden videos from recent months, and longer ago, please visit our YouTube channel, where you can also see videos from our online Festival of Plants and other insights into Garden life.